newrouge/newrouge-EZ-Labs-REST-API/README.md

 # EZ-Labs-REST-API

-This project is demonstrate a REST API implementation for EZ Labs user management with following features
+This project is to demonstrate a REST API implementation for EZ Labs user management with following features

 ## Operation/Admin User